Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Concord’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab for pH, NPK, organic matter, texture, compaction, and contamination.
-Concord’s soils are often glacial till, rocky, or marine clay, with typical pH 5.5–6.5; lime (50–100 lbs per 1,000 sq ft) is usually needed to reach the 6.0–7.0 target.
-The USDA Web Soil Survey provides drainage and water table data.
-Preparation includes removing vegetation, rough grading (1–2% slope from structures), amending with 1–3 inches compost, and final grading with 4–6 inches screened loam.
+A comprehensive site assessment is required to address Concord’s glacial till, rocky upland soils, and areas of marine clay or urban fill.
+Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH (typically 5.5–6.5 in MA), NPK, organic matter, texture, compaction, and contamination.
+The target pH for turf is 6.0–7.0, often necessitating lime application at 50–100 lbs per 1,000 sq ft.
+The USDA Web Soil Survey provides valuable data on drainage and seasonal water tables.
+Site preparation includes removal of existing vegetation, rough grading (minimum 1–2% slope away from structures), incorporation of 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
 Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

-Sod installation near wetlands or streams falls under the Wetlands Protection Act (M.G.L. c.
-131, § 40), requiring 25–50 ft buffer zones and RDA/NOI permits within jurisdiction.
-Immediate stabilization (within 24–48 hours) is mandated to protect water quality, with tree/root zone protection and MS4 stormwater coordination.
-Sod provides superior erosion control compared to seeding, safeguarding Concord’s waterways from sediment.
-Early consultation with the Conservation Commission is advised for permit coordination, environmental documentation, and inspection scheduling.
+Sod installation near wetlands and streams in Concord is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40), with 25–50 foot buffer zones and permit requirements (RDA/NOI) within jurisdiction.
+Immediate stabilization of disturbed areas (within 24–48 hours) is mandated to protect water quality, along with tree and root zone protection and MS4 stormwater coordination.
+Sod provides superior erosion control compared to seeding, reducing sediment transport into Massachusetts waterways.
+Early consultation with the Conservation Commission is recommended for permit coordination, environmental impact documentation, and inspection scheduling.

 141 Keyes Road, Concord, MA 01742